Sfeir/google-hashcode/readme.md

 ### Guide lines
 - One branch per year
 - Master for the current year
-- Template branch for booting the app for the year to come
+- Template branch for booting the app for the year to come, one folder per techno